 service go on for?

-Services normally last for about 60-80 minutes, but don’t be embarrassed if you need to leave early.
-We finish most of our services with refreshments and we would love it if you could stay and chat.
+Services normally last for about an hour, but don’t be embarrassed if you need to leave early.
+We finish most of our evening services with refreshments and we would love it if you could stay and chat.

 Will I be able to

 St David’s and the Church of the Holy Spirit have plenty of off-road spaces available.
-Parking spaces are available in Wellington Road if you plan to attend St Mary’s.
+Parking spaces are available in Wellington Road if you plan to attend St Mary’s, or near the village green for St Mary's Herbrandston.

 What should I wear?